5 Immunity Boosting Beverages to Drink if You Are Sick

 Our immune system is always active, finding out which cells belong to your body and which do not.
 This means it requires a healthy dose of vitamins and minerals to keep its energy full and going.

-The following beverages’ recipe shared by Nutritionist and Dietician Avni Kaul is filled with essential nutrients for your daily health or for fighting off viruses like the cold or flu.
+The following beverages’ recipe shared by Nutritionist and Dietitian Avni Kaul is filled with essential nutrients for your daily health or for fighting off viruses like the cold or flu.
 Specifically, at the time when the winter has almost settled in,

 Avni says, know about which immunity-enhancing nutrients each juice, smoothie, or seed milk has, so you can begin your days with a refreshing boost to your body’s natural defense mechanisms.